William Rutledge

-William Rutledge, also known as Billy Rutledge, (January 1806 – 1 June 1876) was a politician in colonial Victoria (Australia), a member of the Victorian Legislative Council, and later, of the Victorian Legislative Assembly.
+William Rutledge (January 1806 – 1 June 1876) also known as Billy Rutledge, was an Irish-born Australian politician.
+He was a member of the Victorian Legislative Council, and later, of the Victorian Legislative Assembly.

+Biography

-Rutledge was the eldest son of James Rutledge, of Ballymagirl (near Bawnboy), County Cavan, Ireland, and Martha, née Forster, of Longford, and reached Sydney, New South Wales aboard the Harriet in December 1829.
+Born January 1806, Rutledge was the eldest son of James Rutledge, of Ballymagirl (near Bawnboy), County Cavan, and Martha (née Forster), of Longford.
+In December 1829, he departed for Sydney, New South Wales aboard the Harriet.